django-crispy-forms/django-crispy-forms/docs/contributing.rst

 Also since GitHub pegs and syncs a pull request to a specific branch, it is the **ONLY** way that you can submit more than one fix at a time.
-If you submit a pull from your master branch, you can't make any more commits to your master without those getting added to the pull.
+If you submit a pull from your main branch, you can't make any more commits to your main branch without those getting added to the pull.

 To create a topic branch, its easiest to use the convenient ``-b`` argument to ``git